rockBreaker/rockbreaker.github.io/_posts/2016-03-16-I-hate-tech-blogs.md

 * Single collection
   * uses reduce and transient vectors.

-I think they use transient vectors as its more efficent to create a transient vector and change it then create a new vector. (so essentially an optimization).
+I think they use transient vectors as its more efficent to create a transient vector and change it then create a new vector.
-[TODO- find out why they use reduce]

 * 2-3    collections
   * uses map function coll-1 coll-2 coll-3 into a vector

-I think they explicitly write out the 2 and 3 arity versions for efficiency? (check this is an optimization).
+I think they explicitly write out the 2 and 3 arity versions for efficiency? .

 * 3+     collections
   * uses  apply map function coll-1 coll-2 coll-3 &colls into a vector

 This is the base case for mapv'ing over more than 3 collections.
-The reason its apply map function over the collections and &coll, is because under the hood they use & colls for more than 3 collections called with mapv. [re-work this bit.
-Talking about & coll is a list/seq of things.]
+The reason its apply map function over the collections and &coll, is because under the hood they use & colls for more than 3 collections called with mapv.

 ### [source-code](https://github.com/clojure/clojure/blob/clojure-1.7.0/src/clj/clojure/core.clj#L6607)